 This report describes the results of a visitor study at White Sands National Monument in Alamogordo, NM conducted July 17-23, 2012 by the National Park Service (NPS) Visitor Services Project (VSP), part of the Park Studies Unit (PSU) at the University of Idaho.

-This document provides a quick overview of key monument data including management, infrastructure, geography, and monument resources.
+This document provides a quick overview of key park data including management, infrastructure, geography, and park resources.